apache/camel/components/camel-salesforce/camel-salesforce-maven-plugin/README.md

 * excludePattern - Java RegEx for SObject types to exclude
 * packageName - Java package name for generated DTOs, defaults to org.apache.camel.salesforce.dto.

-Additonal properties to provide proxy information if behind a firewall.
+Additonal properties to provide proxy information, if behind a firewall.

 * httpProxyHost
 * httpProxyPort